mvaneijken/GarminConnect/README.md

 - Full, exporting all activities available.

 The scripts does the following:
- - Downloads activity files from garmin in FIT, TCX or GPX format.
+ - Downloads activity files from garmin in FIT, TCX, GPX or KML format.
  - Supports delta download

 ## Commandline options